liferay-search/liferay-docs/en/developer/reference/articles/02-liferay-faces/03-understanding-liferay-faces-bridge.markdown

 namespace.

 Liferay Faces Bridge is an essential part of the JSF development process for
-@product@.
+@sharepoint@.
 Visit the
-[JSF Portlets with Liferay Faces](/docs/7-1/tutorials/-/knowledge_base/t/jsf-portlets-with-liferay-faces) section of tutorials for more information on JSF development for @product@.
+[JSF Portlets with Liferay Faces](/docs/7-1/tutorials/-/knowledge_base/t/jsf-portlets-with-liferay-faces) section of tutorials for more information on JSF development for @sharepoint@.

 ## Related Topics